mohanr/mohanr.github.io/_posts/2024-03-10-SemanticsOfProgrammingLanguages.md

 ---
 I am reading about _Semantics of Programming Languages_ and here is an attempt to code Racket to parse and interpret toy languages.
 More details will be added.
+The code here is not the final version but it compiles.
+It shows the progress made as I learn the nuances of Racket and types.

-# Semantics of a simple languge
+# Semantics of a simple language

 I use typed Racket and my IDE is Doom Emacs.
 But I may also code OCaml.
 The code here is ported from SML/NJ.

 ## Attempt 1

 {% highlight racket %}

 #lang typed/racket